awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 Works with [string operators](reference_policies_elements_condition_operators.md#Conditions_String)\.

 Use this key to compare the tag key\-value pair that you specify in the policy with the key\-value pair attached to the resource\.
 For example, you could require that access to a resource is allowed only if the resource has the attached tag key `"Dept"` with the value `"Marketing"`\.
 For more information, see [Controlling access to AWS resources](access_tags.md#access_tags_control-resources)\.
-+ **Availability** – This key is included in the request context when the requested resource already has attached tags\.
++ **Availability** – This key is included in the request context when the requested resource already has attached tags or in requests that create a resource with an attached tag\.
 This key is returned only for resources that [support authorization based on tags](reference_aws-services-that-work-with-iam.md)\.
 There is one context key for each tag key\-value pair\.
 + **Value type** – Single\-valued

 This context key is formatted `"aws:ResourceTag/tag-key":"tag-value"` where *tag\-key* and *tag\-value* are a tag key and value pair\.
 Tag keys and values are not case\-sensitive\.
 This means that if you specify `"aws:ResourceTag/TagKey1": "Value1"` in the condition element of your policy, then the condition matches a resource tag key named either `TagKey1` or `tagkey1`, but not both\.